alexrodba/awesome-pokemon-home/sections/trading.md

 If you receive shinies and legendaries (rare, but it does occur), this is because someone decided to send them altruistically.
 That doesn't mean you _have to_ do it, but you _ought to_ do it to have it happen more frequently.

 How to decide which ones to keep vs. which ones to trade?
-Check the ...
-TBD
+I'm creating a guide in Google Sheets that you will be able to download soon.

 <a name='room-trade'></a>
 # Room trade